Last reviewed on 17 December 2020

 You might also find it useful to focus on staying active, eating healthily, talking to family and friends and getting enough sleep over the coming weeks.
 Try to balance out screen time with other activities.
-You can find lots more useful tips in Good Thinking’s advice for children and young people.
+You can find lots more useful tips in Good Thinking’s advice for young people.

-In a recent survey by YoungMinds (March 2020), young people with mental health needs revealed what they are finding most helpful at the moment – video calls with friends (72%), watching TV and films (72%), exercise (60%) and learning new skills (59%) came out on top.
+In a survey by YoungMinds (March 2020), young people with mental health needs revealed what they are finding most helpful at the moment – video calls with friends (72%), watching TV and films (72%), exercise (60%) and learning new skills (59%) came out on top.
 Young people told YoungMinds that the least helpful activities are going on social media and reading or watching the news.

 Where can I go for urgent help?